Qualitative research design (and planning)

 Fortunately qualitative software is a great tool for doing literature reviews!
 You can bring in PDF files of your textbook chapters or journal articles, and not only create a bibliography, but also code important themes and discoveries across them.
 It makes it easy to compare across papers, and when you come to write up, you can quickly find all the quotes from the literature you will want to quote (and be able to see where they come from).
 There’s a whole video tutorial on using software for systematic and literature reviews here.

-Once you have a good idea of what is out there, and what your unique question will be, NOW you can start thinking about methods.
+Once you have a good idea of what is out there, and what your unique question will be, now you can start thinking about methods.
 But really, you should consider recruitment and sampling first.
 That is – who do I need to talk to so I can answer these questions?
 How can I approach these people?
 Will they be willing to talk to me, or will I have to get access through gatekeepers?
-Will I be able to meet these people face to face - especially if they live abroad, or are senior people?
+Will I be able to meet these people face to face or will I need to talk to them online – especially if they live abroad, or are senior people?

 Often sampling (which is choosing which people and how many) and recruitment (actually getting them to take part) is overlooked, but it can really make or break good research, and thinking about your potential respondents is important before choosing an appropriate method.
 If you want to talk to a bunch of murderers held in different prisons, a focus group is going to be difficult (and potentially dangerous) to pull off!
 We’ve got blog post articles on both sampling and recruitment that will give you a lot more information.

-It’s also this process that ethics/instiutional review boards (aka IRBs or ethics committees) will be particularity interested in.
+It’s also this process that ethics/institutional review boards (aka IRBs or ethics committees) will be particularly interested in.
 You’ll usually need to go through a process like this before your university will allow you to start collecting data.
 Part of the research design process should be planning for this and creating consent forms that explain your project and what you will do with the data.

 Now you know what to ask which people, you can think about how.
 This is usually when qualitative methods are chosen – the conditions above are right, and a qualitative study is suitable!
 And there are many to choose from, interviews, focus groups, ethnography, diaries, and we have blog posts on all of these (and more) that will help you choose the right tools to investigate your research question.
 But there are many more methods beyond these basic ones, so try and consider one of these 10 alternative creative methods!
 They can be fun, and also more revealing than the standard focus group / interview combo.